vaishumyadam/Tetris-Using-OpenFrameworks/README.md

 - Move the tetrominoes according to the actions above to fill horizontal lines
 - The only way to remove pieces is to fill all a horizontal row so that those blocks disappear
 - The more lines completed at once, the better (max number of lines to be removed is 4 lines with I piece)
+- The game may speed up based on user actions
+- Look at the scorekeeper to track performance
+- Each word of a secret message is revealed as the score increases